simonbyrne/ArrayIterators.jl/README.md

 [![Appveyor build status](https://ci.appveyor.com/api/projects/status/iy25a8lg6pk3wt34/branch/master?svg=true)](https://ci.appveyor.com/project/simonbyrne/arrayiterators-jl/branch/master)

-This exports the types `EachRow` and `EachCol` type aliases, allowing users to dispatch on the iterators returned by the `eachcol`, `eachrow` and `eachslice` functions, in order to provide efficient implementations for these iterators.
+This exports the `EachRow` and `EachCol` type aliases, allowing users to dispatch on the iterators returned by the `eachcol`, `eachrow` and `eachslice` functions, in order to provide efficient implementations for these iterators.

 Additionally it provides the `underlying` function for accessing the matrix underlying the iterators.